labaneilers/imgsrv/Readme.md

 ```

 ### Logging
 ImgSrv writes JSON logs to stdout.
-By default, only requests with errors are logged, but you can configure it to write more detailed information about requests:
+By default, only requests with errors are logged, but you can configure it to write more detailed information about requests with the following environment variables:

 ```
 IMGSRV_VERBOSE=1